oxygenxml/javascript-sample-operations/README.md

 For ways of debugging complex JSOperation's this GitHub project by Eric van der Vlist may help: https://gitea.dyomedea.com/Dyomedea/ramblings/src/branch/master/oxygen/js-debugger

+For Oxygen XML Web Author and Oxygen Content Fusion, the operations defined in this project work just inside the framework, they won't work in a JavaScript plugin that's executed in browser.

 Copyright and License
 ---------------------
 Copyright 2018 Syncro Soft SRL.